-- Our named designated safeguarding lead officer on senior leadership team with lead responsibility and management oversight/accountability for child protection is Mrs Hall. - The designated safeguarding lead officer is supported appropriately trained designated Centre Managers across each site.
-Along with the Executive Principal, they are responsible for co-ordinating all child protection activity. - All schools must ensure the designated safeguarding lead officer for child protection leads regular case monitoring reviews of vulnerable children with designated staff responsible for child protection.
-These reviews must be evidenced by minutes and recorded in case files. - The designated safeguarding lead officer must ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues; have access to regular safeguarding supervision. - Where the school has concerns about a child, the designated safeguarding lead officer, will act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - The designated safeguarding lead officer is responsible for referring all cases of suspected abuse to Children's Social Work Service Duty and Advice Team.
-Whilst Keeping Children Safe in Education (DfE 2014) dictates that anyone in the school setting can make a referral, wherever possible this should be done appropriately trained designated safeguarding staff. - The designated safeguarding officers will liaise with the Executive Principal to inform him or her of issues especially on going enquiries under section 47 of the Children Act 1989 and police investigations. - Child Protection information will be dealt with in a confidential manner.
+- Our named designated safeguarding lead officer on senior leadership team with lead responsibility and management oversight/accountability for child protection is Mrs Lisa Ashcroft-Day Executive Vice Principal - The designated safeguarding lead (DSL) is supported by appropriately trained members of the Executive Leadership Team, pastoral team and Heads of Centre across each site as outlined above.
+They are responsible for coordinating all child protection within their centre.
+They are identified on the safeguarding posters displayed at each site. - The designated safeguarding lead must ensure that all staff involved in direct case work of vulnerable children, where there are child protection concerns/issues; have access to regular safeguarding supervision.
+This will be done through Line Management meetings. - Where the school has concerns about a child, the designated safeguarding lead will act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies. - The designated safeguarding deputies in each school are responsible for referring all cases of suspected abuse to Children's Services through the customer services team on 01522 782111.
+The designated safeguarding lead will be available to offer advice and support to deputy DSLs.

+Whilst this is our normal practice, as stated in Keeping Children Safe in Education (DfE 2016) any member of staff in the school setting can make a referral. - The designated safeguarding lead and deputies will liaise with the Executive Principal to inform him or her of issues especially on going enquiries under section 47 of the Children Act 1989 and police investigations. - Child Protection information will be dealt with in a confidential manner.
 A written record will be made of what information has been shared with who, and when.
 Staff will be informed of relevant details only when the Designated Safeguarding lead feels their having knowledge of a situation will improve their ability to deal with an individual child and /or family. - Child Protection records will be stored securely in a central place separate from academic records.
 Individual files will be kept for each child; school will not keep family files.
 Original files will be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation.
+This is stored centrally on a secure database.